Blood Glucose Test

 There are several different types of blood glucose tests.

-- Random blood sugar (RBS).
-It measures blood glucose regardless of when you last ate.
+- Random blood sugar (RBS) measures blood glucose regardless of when you last ate.
 Several random measurements may be taken throughout the day.
 Random testing is useful because glucose levels in healthy people do not vary widely throughout the day.
 Blood glucose levels that vary widely may mean a problem.
 This test is also called a casual blood glucose test.